gicraveiro/TakeBlip-Chatbot/README.md

 node index.js

-Then go to the browser and access the API at port 8000
+Once the project is running in your machine, you can access the API at port 8000 in a browser

 http://localhost:8000/